 Who knows how much I pledge?

 ALMOST NO ONE.
 We cannot reiterate this fact broadly enough.
 Your pledge is between yourself and God.
 It is an intensely personal decision.
 The Treasurer does not know the pledged amounts; neither does the Administration Committee; neither do members of the Session.
 A very few people do need to know the amount of your pledge, in order to prepare tax documents for your use, and to supply aggregate revenue figures to the Session for use in the budget preparation process.
-These individuals include the Chair of the Finance Committee and the Financial Secretary.
+These individuals include the Chair of the Stewardship Committee and the Financial Secretary.

 If I have more questions, who can I ask?